 Sunil is closely associated with spearheading the Indian industry’s global trade, collaboration and policy- he has served on the Prime Minister of India’s Council on Trade & Industry.
 He is also a member of the India-US, India-UK and India-Japan CEO Forums.
 He is Co-Chair of the India-Africa Business Council and India-Sri Lanka CEO Forum.
 He was the President of the Confederation of Indian Industry (CII), the premier industry body in India in 2007-08.

 Deeply associated with the cause of education, Sunil is on Harvard University’s Global Advisory Council, Board of Dean’s Advisors at HBS and Governing Board of the Indian School of Business.

 Sunil believes that a responsible corporate has a duty to give back to the community in which it operates.
-This belief has resulted in the Bharti Foundation, which operates 254 schools as well as remedial centers and renders quality support to government schools, providing holistic education to over 50,000 under-privileged children in rural India.
+This belief has resulted in Bharti Foundation, which operates 254 schools as well as remedial centers to impart holistic education to over 70,000 under-privileged children in rural India.
 Sunil was ranked among the Top 25 Philanthropists in the World in 2009 by the Barron’s Magazine.
-He is also a Member of the Board of Trustees of Qatar’s Education Above All Foundation, an initiative of Her Highness Sheikha Moza bint Nasser.
+He is also a Member of the Board of Trustees of Qatar’s Education Above All Foundation

 Mobile towers are the lifeline of any cellular network.
 A smooth network depends on uninterrupted and adequate supply of power.
 In many parts of India, power supply is erratic.
 Most towers have a diesel generator backup.
 The telecom industry, with over 3,80,000 towers, is the largest consumer of diesel today.